 Erin told us, “My initial inspiration came from the print of a coyote within the text.
 Alan James Robinson, the artist behind the wood engravings, took delicate care in crafting their portraits.
 I wanted to show the same respect by creating a soft, lush environment on the binding for the coyote.
 In doing so, I combined a variety of textures through the use of non-traditional leathers, such as carp and ostrich, along with leather dyeing techniques and embroidery.”

-If you missed seeing this exhibition in person, don't despair—all the award winners and many more of the other bindings are on display in our Student & Alumni Exhibit as part of the 20th Annual Celebration of Craft, open through Saturday, June 29, 2019.
+All the award winners and many more of the other bindings were on display in our Student & Alumni Exhibit as part of the 20th Annual Celebration of Craft, open through Saturday, June 29, 2019.